mdhardenburgh/jetsonNanoRegisterAccess/pinmux/README.md

 ### Register map for the pinmux registers from 9.15.
 Base address is 0x70000000.
 These pinmux registers contain the per pad controls.
-Do another one for the other register in 21.1.4 to .144

 | Section  | Name                            | Offset | Read/Write | Reset      |
 | ---------|---------------------------------|--------|------------|----------- |